James Busceme

-James "Bubba" Busceme (born 14 February 1952), is a retired American boxer, who became one of the most celebrated American amateur boxers in history.
+James Anthony Busceme Jr. (born February 14, 1952), also known by the nickname "Bubba", is a retired American boxer, who became one of the most celebrated American amateur boxers in history.

 Amateur career

 Born in Beaumont, Texas, Busceme was, at 132 lb, the 1971 National AAU champion and 1972 National Golden Gloves champion, defeating Norman Goins of Indianapolis in the final.
 He was also a Golden Gloves champion at 132 lb in 1971, and before that he won the Golden Gloves crown at 125 lb in 1969 and 1970.
 His amateur record is reported to be 520-13.
 He competed at 132 pounds at the 1972 Munich Olympics.

 1972 Olympic results

 Below is the record of James Busceme, an American lightweight boxer who competed at the 1972 Munich Olympics: